MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ## Encryption and server validation

-The following connection properties are forced when connecting to a MySQL Server network endpoint, for security reasons.
+For security reasons, `SslMode` is unconditionally set to `Required` when connecting to a MySQL Server network endpoint.

-* `SslMode` is set to `Required` unconditionally.

 As a result, the SQL Server must be configured with a valid SSL/TLS server certificate.

 ## Specify the network endpoint